Barvand/Project-exam-2/README.md

 ## Deployment

 The project is hosted on [Netlify](https://holidazingtime.netlify.app/).
-Follow the respective deployment guides for your chosen platform.

 ## Testing